-The property also has a golf course, game room, fitness center, indoor swimming pool, Jacuzzi, and two outdoor swimming pools that are open from Memorial Day through September.
+The property has a golf course, game room, fitness center, indoor swimming pool, Jacuzzi, and two outdoor swimming pools that are open from Memorial Day through the third weekend of September.
 There is also a hair salon and spa.

-Kids will love the bounce houses, waterslide, and children's pool.
-The resort also offers special activities for youngsters such as bumper boats and storytelling.
+Kids will love the bounce houses, a waterslide, and a children's pool.
+The resort also offers special activities for youngsters such as bumper boats and movie nights.

 For meals and snacks, the resort offers four restaurants plus a poolside snack bar (open during summer), a ski chalet snack bar (open in winter), and a 1950s-style ice-cream parlor that's open year-round.